lukasz-cpu/java-learning-materials/README.md

 - [Java video course in Udemy](https://www.udemy.com/java-the-complete-java-developer-course/) - if your prefer listen than read - this course is also recommended.
 But it touches only basics, so books below would be great replenishment.

-- [C. Horstmann - Core Java - Advenced Features](https://www.amazon.com/Core-Java-II-Advanced-Features-11th/dp/0135166314) - this is continuation Java Fundamentals.
+- [C. Horstmann - Core Java - Advanced Features](https://www.amazon.com/Core-Java-II-Advanced-Features-11th/dp/0135166314) - this is continuation Java Fundamentals.
 It's broaching more complex problems - like JDBC, XML parsing etc.

 - [C. Martin - Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) - called a "programmer bible", it's quite old but actual.
 I strongly recommend this book - it shows good practises and moreover examples are writen in Java.
 So double gainings.